-Rooted in the classic prog era of the 70s the studioproject-duo Electric Mud takes a step forward into the great unknown of instrumental territory sublimely.
-Dreamy melodies and atmospheric features characterize the structure of the tracks, where intertwining of acoustic and electric guitars is added to pleasant and soft layers of keyboards and orchestrations.
-We go from softer songs with sweet piano melodies to darker ones, almost dark to more baroque inserts and close to the Prog sounds of the ’70s, passing through other more orchestral and pompous moments.
+The studio project duo Eletric Mud takes a step forward into the great unknown of the instrumental territory and realizes new ideas and compositions by Hagen Bretschneider.
+Multi-instrumentalist Nico Walser refined and expanded Hagen's ideas, added beautiful melodies and great guitar solos, recorded all instruments except for a few bass tracks, arranged, produced and mastered this album.
+Dreamy melodies and atmospheric features characterize the structure of the tracks, where acoustic and electric guitars combine with pleasant and soft layers of keyboards and orchestrations.
+We go from softer songs with sweet piano melodies to darker ones, almost gloomy to baroque interludes, close to the Prog sounds of the ’70s, leading through other, more orchestral and pompous moments.
 The electric guitar inserts are reminiscent of the Floydian sounds, taking inspiration from the effects and technique used by David Gilmour.
 In addition, the references and influences of the Berlin School and of German Cosmic music in general are noted, with openings and hints of electronic music by groups such as Tangerine Dream, revisited with a personal touch and style.
-A recommended listening for all lovers of unconventional Progressive sounds, of Krautrock music with Cosmic and electronic veins, as well as Neo-Prog, with sweet and other darker shades that mix together giving life to a smooth, atmospheric and pleasant album.
+A recommended listening for all lovers of unconventional Progressive sounds, of Krautrock music with Cosmic and electronic veins, as well as Neo-Prog, with sweet and darker shades that mix together giving life to a smooth, atmospheric and pleasant album.
 Take a break with a movie for your ears.

 Hagen Bretschneider (idea, sound concept, bass) and Lennart Hüper (rhythm guitar) have always focussed on instrumental compositions.
 They have concentrated on their own material, producing their first album "Dead Cat on a Railroad Track" in 2013.
 This work was a production using only guitars, bass and drum machine.
 Following their success they decided to develop their music together resulting in "Lunatic Asylum" released in 2015.
 Hagen and Lennart were joined by Nico Walser, who produced Lunatic Asylum as well as playing lead guitar and synthesizers.
 This collaboration blossomed further on their third album "Wrong Planet" featuring producer and guest musician Nico Walser again.
 The compositions on the first album were largely rooted in blues rock, however on Wrong Planet their music can sound like Sabbath or Zeppelin from the 70s but they combine these licks with dynamic patches from the drum machine of the 80s.
 The Hannover duo's style is steeped in ambiant music interspersed with melodic guitar riffs.
 These arrangements are sometimes inspired by the Icelandic band Sigur Ros, especially by their use of a violin bow played on the guitar, and the guitar solos would not sound out of place on a Camel or Pink Floyd album.